Crown of the Kingdom of Poland: Union of Krewo

 The union concluded at Krewo was not an ordinary personal union, common in Europe at that time, precisely because one party was the Corona Regni, that is, the community of the Kingdom of Poland, and not a dynasty or ruler, as was the case with the agreement between Casimir the Great and Louis the Great, which elevated the latter to the throne.
-Both Jogaila and Jadwiga were elected to the Polish throne by the nobles; their natural rights to the throne were weak, and their power rested solely on the agreement between them and the Crown of the Kingdom.
-According to Robert I. Frost, the aim of the Union of Krewo was not the annexation of Lithuania by Poland, but its incorporation into the community of the kingdom, that is, the Crown.
+According to Robert I. Frost, both Jogaila and Jadwiga were elected to the Polish throne by the nobles, having their natural rights to the throne weakened and the power that rested solely on the agreement between them and the Crown of the Kingdom.
+However, that is contradicted by the fact Jadwiga was viewed as hereditary monarch – "naturally-enthroned" and "inherent" Lady of the Kingdom (pl: "pani naturalna/pani przyrodzona królestwa"), as an heir to both Anjou and Piast dynasties on the virtue of being daughter of the previous King.
+While her ascension needed to be approved by nobles because of lack of precedence for the female succession in Poland, after being accepted the Queen was viewed as unquestioned bearer of the hereditary rights to the Polish throne, and any legitimate child born to her would be the heir of the Crown.
+Jadwiga and her only daughter, Princess Elizabeth, both died in 1399, thus ending the line of succession.
+Jogaila and his future descendants were to remain monarchs over Poland as elective rulers.

+Frost believes the aim of the Union of Krewo was not the annexation of Lithuania by Poland, but its incorporation into the community of the kingdom, that is, the Crown.
 Nevertheless, the Union of Krewo did not abolish the statehood of the Grand Duchy of Lithuania.
-On 4 August 1392, the Ostrów Agreement was concluded between Jogaila and Vytautas the Great, who agreed to rule Vilnius, the capital city of Lithuania, as vicegerent of Jogaila and to remain a vassal of the Polish King, however while ruling Vilnius and its region Vytautas the Great was not content with the duties of a vicegerent, but acquired the factual authority of a grand duke, which was eventually recognized by treaties.
+On 4 August 1392, the Ostrów Agreement was concluded between Jogaila and Vytautas the Great, who agreed to rule Vilnius, the capital city of Lithuania, as regent of Jogaila and to remain a vassal of the Polish King, however while ruling Vilnius and its region Vytautas the Great was not content with the duties of a regent, but acquired the factual authority of the Grand Duke, which was eventually recognized by treaties.
 The personal union was terminated in 1440 when Casimir IV Jagiellon was elevated as the sovereign Grand Duke of Lithuania and subsequently he stressed himself as a "free lord" (pan – dominus).